nikiforos-kyparos/bgp-honeypot/README.md

 This repository contains the supporting material for my Master's thesis at TU Delft:

-**Beyond the Handshake: Investigating Unsolicited BGP Activity Using a BGP Honeypot**
+**Beyond the Handshake: Investigating Unsolicited Peering Activity with a BGP Honeypot**

 ## Author